-All MTA devices MUST be capable of maintaining simultaneously, in device memory or storage, all mandatory and recommended codecs specified herein (i.e., equivalent storage for G.711, G.728, G.729 Annex E, internet Low Bit rate Codec [iLBCTM], and BroadVoiceTM16 [BV16]).
+All MTA devices MUST be capable of maintaining simultaneously, in device memory or storage, all mandatory and recommended codecs specified herein (i.e., equivalent storage for G.711, G.728, and G.729 Annex E).
 Although the present specification does not mandate either G.728 or G.729 Annex E, this requirement provides reserve capacity for additional codecs to be provisioned to the MTA in the future.

-Although it is necessary to provide storage for all mandatory and recommended codecs, the minimum run-time memory only needs to support one of the recommended codecs along with G.711, iLBC and BV16, subject to the minimum processing specification in Section 6.3.
+Although it is necessary to provide storage for all mandatory and recommended codecs, the minimum run-time memory only needs to support one of the recommended codecs along with G.711, subject to the minimum processing specification in Section 6.3.